niplav/site/pickup_reports.md

 and instead decided to check out the logistics around the area.

-Searching for good bars, I received a flake text from the Mexican girl, causing me to feel an emotion that I had never felt before — an odd sense between an inner sigh and an inner fist-pump.
+Searching for good bars, I received a flake text from the Mexican girl, causing me to feel an emotion that I had never felt before—an odd sense between an inner sigh and an inner fist-pump.
 Bingo.
 The SDL-attempt was on.
 I did two more approaches, found a bar, ordered a beer, and told Miss Candle where I was.